 Myoclonic means ‘muscle jerk’.
 Muscle jerks are not always due to epilepsy (for example, some people have them as they fall asleep).

-In myoclonic seizures the person is conscious.
-They are classified as generalised seizures because the person is likely to have other seizures (such as tonic clonic seizures) as well as myoclonic seizures.
+In myoclonic seizures the person is conscious, but they are classified as generalised seizures.
+This is because the person is likely to have other seizures (such as tonic clonic seizures) as well as myoclonic seizures.

 Tonic clonic (convulsive) seizures (sometimes called grand mal)